 - Cant Tweaks: A 10°–15° forward cant hits the natural draw angle for most users.

-Tip: Practicing draws from each adjustment is crucial—my ammo‑dump drills revealed subtle improvements in smoothness and speed.
+Tip: Practicing draws from each adjustment is crucial; my ammo‑dump drills revealed subtle improvements in smoothness and speed.

-Maintenance & Care for Longevity
+Maintenance & Care

 - Kydex Shells: Wipe with mild soap and water; avoid solvents.